simulatedScience/Twisty_Puzzle_Program/doc/puzzle_solver/algorithm_generation.md

 Try adding a binary neuron: 1 if last action was a spatial rotation, 0 otherwise.
 Then, punish the agent for using two spatial rotations in a row. (the extra neuron is required for this to remain an MDP).

 When calculating piece orbits from algorithms, don't apply rotations as moves but rather wrap algorithms in rotations as conjuggates (e.g. $r^{-1} a r$ instead of $a$).
-Otherwise, whole puzzle rotations could join orbits.
-I'm not sure if that would be a problem.
+Otherwise, whole puzzle rotations could join orbits that may not be connected when just considering base moves.
 It certainly is a problem without symmetry filtering (example: skewb), but with symmetry filtering (see OneNote), it be irrelevant.

+## Potential efficiency improvement
+We can consider solving the permutations within each orbit as a subproblem, that usually has a much smaller state space than the entire puzzle, but can still be represented the same way: as a permutation group.
+If we find a set of algorithms that can generate all valid permutations of an orbit, we have solved that subproblem.
+If we achieve this independently for every orbit, we know that we have found a sufficient set of algorithms to solve the entire puzzle.

+This is not guaranteed to work for all puzzles though.
+It's possible, that for some puzzles and some orbit within them, there is no algorithm (especially not one meeting our other requirements) that only affects pieces in that orbit.
+Some orbits may always be linked to others and cannot be solved independently.
+In such cases, checking for the end condition described above would be wasted time.